publishpress/PublishPress-Planner/src/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.4.0] - 2017-05-25 =

+* Fixed:
+* Restores the icon in the freemius sdk
+* Fixed minor JavaScript warning in the Editorial Comment module

+* Changed:
+* Refactor notification module allowing add-ons to use any other message system
+* Allow to customize priority for the action triggered on the status change

 = [1.3.3] - 2017-05-22 =
 * Fixed:
 * Fixed the context in translations for date picker in the Story Budget module